Low-temperature cooking

 Low-temperature cooking is a cooking technique that uses temperatures in the range of about 60 to 90 C for a prolonged time to cook food.
-Low-temperature cooking methods include sous vide cooking, slow cooking using a slow cooker, cooking in a normal oven which has a minimal setting of about 70 C, and using a combi steamer providing exact temperature control.
+Low-temperature cooking methods include sous vide cooking, slow cooking using a slow cooker, cooking in a normal oven which has a minimal setting of about 70 C, and using a combi steamer providing precise temperature control.
 The traditional cooking pit also cooks food at low temperature.

 Cooking food by a low-temperature method does not necessarily imply that the internal temperature of the food is lower than by traditional cooking.

 In the American South, this style of cooking is sometimes referred to as "low and slow".

 History

 Low-temperature cooking has been used for a long time; evidence of its use can be found in indigenous cultures.
 Samoans and Tongans slow-cook meat in large pits for celebrations and ceremonies.
 However, the technique was not scientifically examined until the 18th century, when Benjamin Thompson "described how he had left a joint of meat in a drying oven overnight and was amazed when, the next morning, he found that the meat was tender and fully cooked."
 Professor Nicholas Kurti from the University of Oxford repeated these experiments in 1969, and showed that the temperature of Thompson's trial never exceeded 70 degrees Celsius (158 °F).